aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/dynamic-stock-charts-powerpoint-aspose-slides-java/_index.md

    }
    ```

-### Add Data Points to Series
+### Add data points to series
 #### Overview
-Populate each series with specific data points for accurate representation.
+Populate each series with numeric values representing stock prices.

-7. **Insert Data Points**:
+A `DataPoint` represents a single value in a series.

+#### Direct answer
+Loop through your data collection and use `series.getDataPoints().addDataPointForBarSeries(dataWorkbook.getCell(0, row, col), value)` (or the appropriate method for the series type) to insert each point.

    ```java
    import com.aspose.slides.IChart;
    import com.aspose.slides.IChartDataWorkbook;